zio/zio-actors/docs/about/contributing.md

 ### Get Your Pull Request Merged

 Once you have a pull request open, it's still your job to get it merged!
-To get it merged, you need at least one core ZIO contributor to approve the code.
+To get it merged, you need at least one core ZIO-Actors contributor to approve the code.

 If you know someone who would be qualified to review your code, you can request that person, either in the comments of the pull request, or on the right-hand side, if you have appropriate permissions.

 Code reviews can sometimes take a few days, because open source projects are largely done outside of work, in people's leisure time.
 Be patient, but don't wait forever.
 If you haven't gotten a review within a few days, then consider gently reminding people that you need a review.

 Once you receive a review, you will probably have to go back and make minor changes that improve your contribution and make it follow existing conventions in the code base.
-This is normal, even for experienced contributors, and the rigorous reviews help ensure ZIO's code base stays high quality.
+This is normal, even for experienced contributors, and the rigorous reviews help ensure ZIO-Actors' code base stays high quality.

 After you make changes, you may need to remind reviewers to check out the code again.
 If they give a final approval, it means your code is ready for merge!
 Usually this will happen at the same time, though for controversial changes, a contributor may wait for someone more senior to merge.

 If you don't get a merge in a day after your review is successful, then please gently remind folks that your code is ready to be merged.

-Sit back, relax, and enjoy being a ZIO contributor!
+Sit back, relax, and enjoy being a ZIO-Actors contributor!

-# ZIO Contributor License Agreement
+# ZIO-Actors Contributor License Agreement

-Thank you for your interest in contributing to the ZIO open source project.
+Thank you for your interest in contributing to the ZIO-Actors open source project.

 This contributor agreement ("Agreement") describes the terms and conditions under which you may Submit a Contribution to Us.
 By Submitting a Contribution to Us, you accept the terms and conditions in the Agreement.
 If you do not accept the terms and conditions in the Agreement, you must not Submit any Contribution to Us.